sunny-lee3/sunny-lee3/README.md

 ### Hello 👋

-🔭 I’m currently working on BountyExpress.
+🔭 I’m currently working on BountyExpress [BountyExpressRep](https://github.com/sunny-lee3/bountyExpress-Front.git).
 The vision for this web application is to create a social network, that will allow users to express an imagination and make those dreams a reality.
 This is a continuation project from "Bounty" (this web application uses a users dream but with ice-cream), and will have additional features and an entirely different user story.
 Furthermore, I will be introducing the use of TestCafe to (React) the front-end for functional testing, as well as some non-functional testing.
 The same concept will remain.

 As any engineer does, I am continuously learning and am open to any guidance, or suggestions so send them my way!